secrez/hardhood/README.md

 ## Usage

-Set up a new private key called contractOwner with
+Set up a new private key called owner with

 ```javascript
 hardhood -n owner